fyne-io/fyne-io.github.io/_develop/index.md

 Fyne requires 3 basic elements to be present, the Go tools (at least version 1.12), a C compiler (to connect with system graphics drivers) and an system graphics driver.
 The instructions vary depending on your operating system, choose the appropriate tab below for installation instructions.

+Note that these steps are just required for development - your Fyne applications will not require any setup or dependency installation for end users!

 {% include tabs.html bodyclass="fullborder" tabs=page.install id="install" %}

 <div id="install__windows" class="hidden">